CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

    git clone https://bitbucket.org/CUED/partia-flood-warning-system.git

-The location for a particular repository can be found on the on the online repository page.
+The location for a particular repository can be found on the online repository page.